 While the ticket prices aren’t necessarily discounted, you can see many of your options in one place and how they’ve been rated by verified users.

-Another way to find multiple things to do in Chicago on a budget and user ratings is to use TripAdvisor.
+Another way to find multiple things to do in Chicago on a budget is to use TripAdvisor.

 They own Viator, so when you book directly through TripAdvisor, you’re booking through Viator.
 We tested it out on a visit to San Diego and it was easy-peasy.

 Chicago’s got several incredible parks, providing plenty of green space.

 Commune with the arts in Millennium Park

 One of Chicago’s most popular tourist destinations is Millennium Park.
 This absolute gem includes the Jay Pritzker Pavilion, which is the site of many free concerts and events.
 It’s also where you’ll find Cloud Gate, affectionally known as “The Bean.”

 During winter in Chicago, there’s an ice skating rink in the park.

 Lurie Gardens showcases local plants, and free tours are offered in the summer.

 Feel like a kid at Maggie Daley Park